Bluestem Financial Advisors LLC Sells 578 Shares of Vanguard Mid-Cap ETF (NYSEARCA:VO)

-Bluestem Financial Advisors LLC cut its position in shares of Vanguard Mid-Cap ETF (NYSEARCA:VO) by 11.6% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 4,416 shares of the company’s stock after selling 578 shares during the quarter.
-Vanguard Mid-Cap ETF comprises 0.7% of Bluestem Financial Advisors LLC’s investment portfolio, making the stock its 15th biggest holding.
+Bluestem Financial Advisors LLC reduced its position in Vanguard Mid-Cap ETF (NYSEARCA:VO) by 11.6% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 4,416 shares of the company’s stock after selling 578 shares during the period.
+Vanguard Mid-Cap ETF accounts for about 0.7% of Bluestem Financial Advisors LLC’s investment portfolio, making the stock its 15th biggest position.
 Bluestem Financial Advisors LLC’s holdings in Vanguard Mid-Cap ETF were worth $1,048,000 at the end of the most recent reporting period.

-A number of other large investors also recently made changes to their positions in the business.
-Howard Wealth Management LLC raised its stake in Vanguard Mid-Cap ETF by 2.7% during the second quarter.
-Howard Wealth Management LLC now owns 1,648 shares of the company’s stock valued at $391,000 after buying an additional 43 shares during the last quarter.
-First Personal Financial Services raised its stake in Vanguard Mid-Cap ETF by 20.5% during the second quarter.
-First Personal Financial Services now owns 253 shares of the company’s stock valued at $60,000 after buying an additional 43 shares during the last quarter.
-Investors Financial Group LLC raised its stake in Vanguard Mid-Cap ETF by 2.0% during the second quarter.
-Investors Financial Group LLC now owns 2,196 shares of the company’s stock valued at $521,000 after buying an additional 44 shares during the last quarter.
-Delta Financial Advisors LLC raised its stake in Vanguard Mid-Cap ETF by 1.1% during the second quarter.
-Delta Financial Advisors LLC now owns 4,176 shares of the company’s stock valued at $991,000 after buying an additional 44 shares during the last quarter.
-Finally, Meeder Asset Management Inc. raised its stake in shares of Vanguard Mid-Cap ETF by 7.5% in the second quarter.
-Meeder Asset Management Inc. now owns 630 shares of the company’s stock worth $150,000 after purchasing an additional 44 shares during the last quarter.
+Several other large investors have also recently bought and sold shares of VO.
+FMR LLC lifted its position in shares of Vanguard Mid-Cap ETF by 23.1% in the first quarter.
+FMR LLC now owns 43,177 shares of the company’s stock worth $6,940,000 after buying an additional 8,107 shares in the last quarter.
+Commerce Bank raised its position in Vanguard Mid-Cap ETF by 26.5% during the first quarter.
+Commerce Bank now owns 18,372 shares of the company’s stock valued at $4,066,000 after purchasing an additional 3,845 shares during the period.
+Scotia Capital Inc. raised its position in Vanguard Mid-Cap ETF by 61.5% during the first quarter.
+Scotia Capital Inc. now owns 5,606 shares of the company’s stock valued at $1,241,000 after purchasing an additional 2,134 shares during the period.
+ARGI Investment Services LLC raised its position in Vanguard Mid-Cap ETF by 8.5% during the first quarter.
+ARGI Investment Services LLC now owns 5,354 shares of the company’s stock valued at $1,185,000 after purchasing an additional 421 shares during the period.
+Finally, Papp L Roy & Associates raised its position in Vanguard Mid-Cap ETF by 16.0% during the first quarter.
+Papp L Roy & Associates now owns 1,674 shares of the company’s stock valued at $370,000 after purchasing an additional 231 shares during the period.

 Vanguard Mid-Cap ETF is an exchange-traded fund.
 Vanguard Mid-Cap Index Fund seeks to track the performance of the MSCI US Mid Cap 450 Index representing medium-size United States firms.
 The portfolio holds all stocks in the same capitalization weighting as the index.
 The Vanguard Group, Inc, through its Quantitative Equity Group, serves as the investment advisor of the Fund.